 Radiologists are “the doctor’s doctor”, by making the call that leads to final outcomes-based decisions in the care-pathway, AI solutions will augment – not replace – the radiologist in both large and small healthcare facilities.
 For example, a large facility can receive the benefit of automatic prioritization and triage of suspected ICH patients.
 For a smaller facility, there is a benefit of near real-time projected expertise; helping care providers make the call to keep the patient locally or to discharge.

-An early adopter of ACCIPIO ICH and Stroke Care Platform, Dr. Ajay Choudhri of Capital Health in New Jersey states in this week’s video education series that the rapid adoption of these augmented tools in the radiology space is inevitable and will help fill these gaps.
+An early adopter of ACCIPIO ICH and Stroke Care Suite, Dr. Ajay Choudhri of Capital Health in New Jersey states in this week’s video education series that the rapid adoption of these augmented tools in the radiology space is inevitable and will help fill these gaps.